jarajapu/time-series-1/README.md

 query_hash = { x: @query_metric_x, y: @query_metric_y }
 client.run_synthetic_query(name, formula, query_hash)
 ```

-This example creates a formula which adds `x + y` and feeds the calculation with data from OpenTSDB.
-You need to pass in a hash where the key maps to the parameters in the formula with their corresponding values consisting of a Query object.
-When the calculation is performed, it will only operate on matching timestamps currently.
+Note how you would need to pass in a hash object to the client in order to run a sythentic query.
+This indicates how the key maps to the parameters in the formula, with their corresponding values consisting of a Query object.
+When the calculation is performed, it will only operate on matching timestamps.
 If there are no matching data-points, it will return nothing.

 For more information about what can be done with the formula parameters, read the documentation for the [Dentaku Calculator](https://github.com/rubysolo/dentaku).
 This gem expects any parameter in the formula to have a matching query in the query hash.